Andy Reid: Donovan McNabb era (1999–2009)

-2007–2011

-In the 2007 season, Reid led the Eagles to an 8–8 season with no appearance in the postseason.
+In the 2007 season, Reid led the Eagles to an 8–8 season.
+The Eagles failed to make the postseason.

-In the 2008 season, Reid's 9–6–1 Eagles managed to knock off the defending Super Bowl Champions, the New York Giants, in the divisional game, leading the Eagles to a fifth NFC Championship game, where they lost to the Arizona Cardinals by a score of 32–25.
+In the 2008 season, Reid's 9–6–1 Eagles managed to defeat the defending Super Bowl Champion New York Giants in the divisional round, leading the team to a fifth NFC Championship game under his tenure, where they lost to the Arizona Cardinals by a score of 32–25.
 He coached the NFC to a 30–21 win in the 2009 Pro Bowl.
-However, the team was devastated by the death of Jim Johnson, who had been the defensive coordinator for Reid's entire career and had helped turn the Eagles into one of the NFL's elite defenses.
+However, the team season was marked with tragedy after the death of Jim Johnson, who had been the defensive coordinator for Reid's entire career and helped turn the Eagles into one of the NFL's elite defenses.

 In the 2009 season, Reid failed to win a first-round post-season game for the first time in his career, with his 11–5 Eagles being eliminated by the first place Dallas Cowboys by a score of 34–14 in the Wild Card Round.

+Michael Vick era (2010–2012)

-Over the offseason, the Eagles traded longtime starting quarterback Donovan McNabb to the Redskins.
-After Week 2 of the 2010 season, Reid named Michael Vick the starting quarterback of the Eagles.
+Over the offseason, the Eagles traded longtime starting quarterback Donovan McNabb to the Washington Redskins.
+With quarterback Kevin Kolb sustaining a concussion in the season opener of the 2010 season, Reid named Michael Vick the starting quarterback of the Eagles.

 In the 2010 season, Reid led the Eagles to 10–6 record in the regular season and qualified for the playoffs.
-In the Wild Card Round against the Green Bay Packers, the Eagles fell 21–16.
+In the Wild Card Round against the Green Bay Packers, the Eagles lost 21–16.
+Vick would be named NFL Comeback Player of the Year under Reid's tutelage.

 Reid was named the Earle "Greasy" Neale Award winner for the third time in 2010.

-In the 2011 season, Reid led the Eagles to an 8–8 season with no appearance in the postseason.

-2012
+Prior to the 2011 season, the Eagles made several high-profile additions in the offseason, including Dominique Rodgers-Cromartie, Nnamdi Asomugha, Vince Young, Ronnie Brown, Evan Mathis, Steve Smith from the rival New York Giants, and Jason Babin.
+With the numerous signings in addition to the previous years' players, Young later enthusiastically commented during a training camp interview, calling the 2011 Eagles a "dream team".
+However, Reid and the Eagles failed to improve on the previous season's record, falling to 8–8 and failing to make the playoffs.